Álvaro Silva (footballer)

-Alvaro Linares Silva (born March 30, 1984), known as Álvaro Silva (/es/), is a former professional footballer who played as a centre-back.
+Alvaro Linares Silva (born March 30, 1984) is a former professional footballer who played as a centre-back.
 Born in Spain, he represented the Philippines national team.

 He played for clubs in Spain, Romania, Azerbaijan, Kuwait, South Korea, Vietnam, Malaysia, Philippines and Thailand during his senior career, notably amassing Segunda División totals of 165 matches and two goals at the service of Málaga B, Málaga, Xerez (two spells) and Cádiz.

 Club career

 Silva was born in Andújar, Jaén.
 After one loan, he made his senior debut with Atlético Malagueño, appearing in two second division seasons and being relegated in the latter.
 His first contact with the first team came in 2006–07, also in the second level (33 games, one goal).

 In 2008–09, Silva was loaned by Málaga for a second time, to another Andalusian side, Xerez CD, appearing relatively as they achieved a first-ever La Liga promotion.
 On 16 July 2009 he returned to Málaga, being immediately released and joining neighbors Cádiz CF in the second level for three years.
 A starter through most of the campaign, he suffered relegation this time.

 Silva returned to division two and Xerez in the summer of 2011.
 After only one league appearance in the first half of the season, however, he moved abroad and penned a six-month contract with Liga I club FC Petrolul Ploiești.

 In January 2013, Silva signed an 18-month deal with Khazar Lankaran FK of the Azerbaijan Premier League.
 He won his second piece of silverware on 23 October of that year, featuring against Neftchi Baku PFK in the Azerbaijan Supercup.

 After his stint in Azerbaijan, Silva turned down offers from clubs in Israel, Qatar and Spain which included Marbella FC, in favor of Kuwaiti Premier League's Qadsia SC.
 On 30 August 2016, he left Daejeon Citizen FC and began training with Indonesian club Arema Cronus F.C. who was poised to sign him pending a successful medical, but eventually nothing came of it.

 Silva joined V.League 1 side Hanoi FC on 21 December 2016, for one year.